The Dangers in My Heart: Production

+Manga

-Norio Sakurai has stated in an interview that she is a fan of idols, and that she enjoys daydreaming about how she would interact with his favorite idol if she were in the same class as her.
-She was inspired by these thoughts and decided to create the manga and Anna Yamada.
-She stated that she was thinking about herself when creating Ichikawa.
-Sakurai decided to call the chapters "karte" to emphasize that Ichikawa "heals" himself after his interactions with Yamada.
+Norio Sakurai has stated in an interview that she is a fan of idols, and that she enjoys daydreaming about how she would react if she were in the same class as her favorite idol.
+She was inspired by these thoughts and decided to create the manga and Anna.
+She stated that she was thinking about herself when creating Kyotaro.
+Sakurai decided to call the chapters "karte" to emphasize that Kyotaro's chūnibyō condition improves after his interactions with Anna.

+Anime

 Producer Kazuki Endo found the manga interesting after reading the second and third volumes and sent a proposal to the editors of Akita Shoten for an anime adaptation.
 Editor Keita Takakashi stated in an interview that Endo's enthusiasm for the project was one of the main factors in his acceptance of the proposal.
 Endo approached Jukki Hanada for the script, and Hanada, who was already familiar with the manga, immediately accepted the offer.
 Endo chose Kensuke Ushio as the anime's composer, as he had enjoyed his soundtrack for A Silent Voice.
 To compose the anime's soundtrack, Ushio traveled to his hometown and recorded the route he used to go to school as a child.
 Director Hiroaki Akagi focused on the colors to reflect the emotions and changes in the characters.
 With Sakurai's permission, he slightly changed the seating arrangements in the classroom for the anime.

+Shun Horie, Kyotaro's Japanese voice actor, stated that at the audition stage, he thought Kyotaro would be played by a voice actress, so when he was chosen for the role, he was genuinely surprised and confused.
+To get as close as possible to the voice of a real teenage boy, Horie watched videos of elementary school boys on YouTube.